FEDSCornell/FEDS.github.io/NASS/readme.md

 # NASS QuickStats

+## Updates in June 2020
+1. created the schema PM for produce models
+2. created an index view "[PM].[NASS_QuickStats_Survey_CropsSubset]" which is a subset of the crop view in order to remove some duplicates.
+These duplicates are not exactly duplicated with each other.
+The duplicates are mainly caused by Null fields.
+	1. The [PM].[NASS_QuickStats_Survey_CropsSubset] view does not include [GROUP_DESC] = 'CROP TOTALS' , 'FIELD CROPS' or 'COMMODITIES'.
+	2. It does not include almonds, apples and onions data.
+	3. This view is mainly created for the fresh fruits and vegetables study.
+3. Depending on the indexed view, we created views: PM.NassProduction, NassPrice and NassYield for the produce models.

+## Updates in April and May 2020
+1. Updated the source data of NASS survey crops on April 30, 2020
+2. Created indexed view [QSData].[NASS_QuickStats_Survey_Crops]

 ## Caveat
 1. census2002, census2007, census2012, and census2017 tables are stacked into the census02_17 in our sql server.
 Then  [NASSQUICKSTATS].[QSData].[NASS_QuickStats_Census02_07] is renamed as  [NASSQUICKSTATS].[QSData].[NASS_QuickStats_Census] to make the previous queries run smoothly.